-My five-year-old son asked me that question less than a week after the “holiday”.
+My five-year-old son asked me that question less than a week after the “holiday.”
 No joke.

 Finding a child’s hook makes learning more effective and ridiculously fun for the child.
-As autumn’s first major “holiday” approaches, it’s time to plan some fun and interesting Halloween Montessori activities.
+As autumn’s first major “holiday” approaches, it’s time to plan some fun and engaging Halloween Montessori activities.

 10 Halloween Montessori Activities for Your Home & Classroom